samvas-codes/cspm-gpt/README.md

     3. How many ec2 instances are public ?
 What are their public IPs ?
 List the instance ids and the public IPs as a table.
     4. List all CIS checks that have failed.
 Get the resources that have failed these checks.
 List the checks failed and resources as a table.
     5. How many ec2 instances also have an IAM role attached to it.
 List the instance IDs, IAM roles and the IAM policy attached to the role
+    6. (GRAPH USE CASE) Find the shortest path between an EC2 instance and an S3 bucket, describe how they are connected

 ## Use cases